 According to Section 43-90 ‘residential accommodation’ is classified as a type of property that can attract building depreciation allowances, providing that was its intended use at the time of completion.

-Put simply, it’s OK to live in the property for six months or so then move out and claim depreciation on the building.
+Put simply, it’s OK to live on the property for six months or so, then move out and claim depreciation for the building.
 But before all the first home buyers get excited, let’s drill into the nitty-gritty of this and the potential savings or benefits.

 The building industry also stimulates other industries such as retail (people need to buy new TVs, lounges and other items when they move into a new home and this has a knock-on effect on the wider economy).